awakened9879/IoBBDecrypt/README.md

 Where is written "YOUR BLACKBOX TEXT" need to insert your token.

-Email me in [my telegram](https://t.me/awakened9879) for add classes for other sites
+Write me in [my telegram](https://t.me/awakened9879) for add classes for other sites